Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 ### Data Import <a name="rf-import"></a>

-Again, since we saved our modeling data as a pickle file, we imported it.
-We ensure we remove the id column, and we also ensure our data is shuffled.
+Again, since I saved my modeling data as a pickle file, I imported it.
+I ensured I removed the id column, and I also ensured my data was shuffled.

-As this is the same process we ran for both Logistic Regression & the Decision Tree - our code also investigates the class balance of our dependent variable
+As this was the same process I ran for both Logistic Regression & the Decision Tree - my code also investigated the class balance of my dependent variable

 ```python
 # Import required packages